Homeroe/strong-soap/README.md

 # Changes made in this FORK

 - parse/base.js
-Added Array attribute to soap Envelope
+Added xmlns:arr attribute to soap Envelope

 - parse/xmlHandler.js
 Forced array to use namespace 'arr'